EffectOrientedProgramming/book/docs/mcp/index.md

 ## Authentication

-The MCP server requires authentication using the **email address you used to purchase the book**.
+The MCP server requires authentication using the **email address you used to purchase the EBook**.

 ## Setup Instructions